TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

 * Use contractions (“don’t” instead of “do not”; “you’ll” instead of “you will”)
 * Use sentence capitalization for all headings (capitalize only the first word)
 * Check product, feature, and service names for accuracy, including capitalization
-* Spell out product, feature, and service names on first mention, followed by acronym in parentheses (“Azure Active Directory (AAD”), and after that, use the acronym (“AAD”)
+* Spell out product, feature, and service names on first mention, followed by acronym in parentheses.
 * Use “select,” not “click”
 * Don’t use “please”
 * Bold all UI elements.
 Don’t overuse bold in text.
 * Use code formatting for code (inline and block), values, parameters, properties, operations, methods, functions, language keywords, and directory and file names
 * Enclose error messages in text in quotation marks
 * Insert a blank line after every heading
-* All lists require an empty line before the first item and after the last item.
+* Insert an empty line before the first item and after the last item of all lists (ordered and unordered).
-* Tables using Markdown will work.
 * Don't link to internal review documentation.
 These URLs always start with "review.microsoft.docs", and users are unable to access them.
 * Do not use aka.ms links
 -->